abourget/blog/content/post/its-a-polyglot-world-out-there.md

 will allow us to know which line caused errors when debugging.
 Mapping directly to our Go code!

-Why is it this big you ask?
+Why is the generated `.js` file this big, you ask?
 It contains the Go runtime, management of concurrency, channels, goroutines, chunks of the standard library you need to your operations, and your code.
 It's the same "single-binary" distribution you get for other platforms like Mac, Windows or Linux.

 Then run: